JP Morgan lifts United Microelectronics Corporation [UMC] price estimate. Who else is bullish?

 Revenues for August 2021.

-The results of the trading session contributed to over 5714474 shares changing hands.
-Over the past one week, the price volatility of United Microelectronics Corporation stands at 1.75% while the volatility over the past one month is 2.03%.
+It opened the trading session at $11.00, the shares rose to $11.00 and dropped to $10.64, the range by which the price of stock traded the whole day.
+The daily chart for UMC points out that the company has recorded 19.98% gains over the past six months.
+However, it is still -122.25% lower than its most recent low trading price.

-The market cap for UMC stock reached $27.55 billion, with 2.44 billion shares outstanding and 2.31 billion shares in the current float.
-Compared to the average trading volume of 7.00M shares, UMC reached a trading volume of 5714474 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 7.11M shares, UMC reached to a volume of 9439063 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for UMC shares is $11.62 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on UMC stock is a recommendation set at 2.70.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.